Pioneer Water Tanks Comply with NFPA 22 Fire Protection Standard

 Experienced contractors will handle all of the necessary work with careful workmanship and expert supervision.
 The manufacturer shall warranty the tank for at least 1 year from the date of completion.
 Once the tank is complete, the contractor will test the tank for being watertight and notify the authority for official inspection.
 Contractors will remove and dispose of any trash on-site, in accordance with NFPA 241.

 Our accredited dealer and installation network are held by contract to the Pioneer Water Tank workmanship standards and expert project supervision.
-We offer a 20-year warranty from date of completion.
-The following is one example of an installation in California.
+We offer a 20-year warranty from the date of completion.

 8. Attachments to Tank Structures (4.8):